melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy_101/galaxy_101.md

 ## Section 1: Preparation.

-The purpose of this section is to get you to log in to the server..
+The purpose of this section is to get you to log in to the server.

 1. Open your browser.
 We recommend Firefox or Chrome (please don't use Internet Explorer or Safari).